Shovavim: Fasting

 During the Shovavim period, some Jews have the custom to fast every Thursday - some do Monday and Thursday - from dawn until dusk.
 One custom is to fast only the first Monday and Thursday and the second Monday ("beit hey beit", or "BaHaB").
-Some fast on Friday (the eve of Shabbat) until the afternoon.
+Some fast on Friday until Shabbat eve.

 Prayer

 There are extra prayers added called "Tikkun Shovavim" during these weeks.
 Some have the custom of praying more prayers and reading extra Psalms during this period.

 Ta'anit Dibbur

-A special type of fast called a ta'anit dibbur is observed by some during the Shovavim period.
+Some observe a special type of fast called a ta'anit dibbur during the Shovavim period.
 This does not involve refraining from eating and drinking, but from speaking.
-During the entire day (usually Shabbat, when regular fasting is prohibited), between sunrise and dusk, one refrains from superfluous speech.
+During the entire day (usually Shabbat, when regular fasting is prohibited), one refrains from superfluous speech between sunrise and dusk.
 Speaking words of prayer and Torah is permitted.
-Some Jewish congregations gather on the Shabbat when these speech fasts are held, to read the entire book of Psalms three times (a total of 450 psalms).
+Some Jewish congregations gather on the Shabbat when these speech fasts are held, to read the Psalms three times (a total of 450 psalms).
 At an average pace, this reading can take up to ten hours.
 This is usually accomplished between the Shabbat morning meal and the afternoon prayer.